 The bus finally arrived at 10:45 and we were hoping it wouldn’t take more than an hour.
 We soon realized that the non-express bus really meant it was the “go through every residential neighborhood on the way to where we needed to go” bus.
 It almost goes without saying that we got off the bus to literally see the ferry pull away from the dock.

 I arrived at the airport at 3:25 and filled out the customs form in record time.
 I ran up to the first class check in desk, even though I was in the back of the plane.
-I told the agent that Im on the next flight to LA, and I have Nexus so I’m pretty sure I can make it.
+I told the agent that I’m on the next flight to LA, and I have Nexus so I’m pretty sure I can make it.
 He verified my passport, printed my boarding pass and told me not to tell anyone he did it.
 I ran to security only to find the special security line for Nexus holders closed.
 Crap!
 Luckily the line was abnormally quick and I ran to the Nexus machine to get ready for the “Nexus dance” – step to the right, move forward, step to the left, step to the right, move backward, and so on.
 The US immigration officer sensed my fluster and asked why.
 I quickly explained it to him hoping he wouldn’t ask me anything else – he said that I should be ok and sent me on the way.
 I got to the gate just as the boarding announcement for all rows was made.
 I’m still somewhat surprised that I made it curb to plane in 15 minutes.
-I sat down in my seat and breathed a sigh of relief.